Basilica and Convent of Santo Domingo, Lima: Guest room

-Here the fathers receive their authorities and relatives.
-The most noteworthy feature of this room is its artesonado ceilings dated to 1580, made of three thousand pieces held together by pressure without the use of nails.
-In this place the notes of the National Anthem of Peru were composed by José Bernardo Alcedo.
+Here, the fathers receive their authorities and relatives.
+The most noteworthy feature of this room is its artesonado ceiling dated to 1580, made of three thousand pieces held together by pressure without the use of nails.
+In this place, the notes of the National Anthem of Peru were composed by José Bernardo Alcedo.

 Main cloister

 Composed of four galleries, decorated with Sevillian azulejos dating from 1604 and 1606; the paintings that present passages of the life of Saint Dominic, founder of the Dominican order, were contracted in 1608 by the provincial superior of the Order of Saint Dominic in Peru with the Sevillians Miguel Güelles, disciple of Juan de Uceda and his collaborator, Domingo Carro.
 At every corner of this cloister there is a reredos with biblical representations.
-These galleries have artesonado ceilings carved of oak from Panama; the cloister also features a bronze home stoup, ordered to be built by the Dominicans, very famous for being where St. Martin de Porres, according to the writer Ricardo Palma, washed the bread of blond sugar turning it into white.
+These galleries have artesonado ceilings carved of oak from Panama; the cloister also features a bronze home stoup, ordered to be built by the Dominicans, very famous for being where St. Martin de Porres, according to the writer Ricardo Palma, washed the bread of blond sugar, turning it white.